apache/camel/examples/camel-example-reportincident-wssecurity/README.md

 ### Run

-To run the example on Apache ServiceMix 4.x or Apache Karaf 2.x
+To run the example on Apache Karaf 4.x

 #### Step 1: launch the server